gdbooks/LegacyOpenGL/Chapter10/system.md

 ### Position

 The particle system must be located somewhere to determine where particles start.
 Altough this is usually modelled as a single point in space (For example, a campfire), but they don't have to be.
 You could represent the position of a system as a rectangle, so particles can be emitted randomly within that space (For example, rain), which would make the rectangle the part of the sky that is raining.

+### Emission Rate

+The emission rate determines how often a new particle is created.
+To maintain a regular emission rate, the system will also need to keep track of how long it's been since the last particle was emitted.